“An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.” ― Werner Heisenberg

 If you’ve been certified in something, it means that you’ve been endorsed by an institution or a person after you’ve successfully meets certain requirements.
 In some cases, that means a lot.
 Say that you’ve been certified as a specialist in veterinary surgery, by the American College of Veterinary Surgeons (ACVS).
 That means that you’ve had to spend at least three years after graduation from veterinary school studying surgery.
 You’ve had to pass some pretty rigorous testing pertaining to your knowledge of surgery, surgical techniques, anatomy, etc., etc. The test is put on by other surgeons who went through the testing, and who constantly revise it.
 Once you get to be a Board Certified Surgeon, you’ve really accomplished something.
 There’s even oversight for the people who provide the certification – there’s an American Board of Veterinary Specialists who oversee the entire process.

-Unfortunately, given the definition of certification, it’s possible – well, heck, given the Google® results, it’s apparently quite common – for an organization or individual to “certify” you that you know what they’ve taught you.
+Unfortunately, given the definition of certification, it’s possible – well, heck, given the Google® results, it’s apparently quite common – for an organization or individual to “certify” that you know what they’ve taught you.
 It’s a certificate of completion, as it were.
 And there’s the rub – who says that what is being taught has any meaning at all?